-- 38. Guidance on the procedures for preparing and submitting the thesis are contained in the Research Student and Supervisor Handbook. - 39.
-If subject area guidelines exist, concerning thesis word limits or portfolios of evidence, these should be clearly set out in a (subject) discipline handbook, approved by the Research Degrees Sub-Committee and included as an Appendix to the Research Student and Supervisor Handbook. - 40.
+- 38. Guidance on the procedures for preparing and submitting the thesis to Academic Registry are contained in the Research Student and Supervisor Handbook. - 39.
+If subject area guidelines exist, concerning thesis word limits or portfolios of evidence, these should be clearly set out in a (subject) discipline handbook, approved by the Research Degrees Assessment Panel and included as an Appendix to the Research Student and Supervisor Handbook. - 40.
 The thesis and any accompanying publications will be in English.
 Candidates may not submit work in any other language. - 41.
-A thesis may not include any work that has been submitted for another award, either at the University of Abertay Dundee or elsewhere. - 42.
-A student may not submit a thesis for examination before the expiration of the minimum period of registration, or after the expiration of the maximum period of registration. - 43.
+A thesis may not include any work that has been submitted for another award, either at the Abertay University or elsewhere. - 42.
+A student may not submit a thesis for examination before the expiration of the minimum period of registration, or after the expiration of the maximum period of registration, without the prior approval of Senate. - 43.
 The thesis will be assessed by an oral examination, conducted by an examining panel (viva voce). - 44.
 Students must submit a body of work for examination.
 This may comprise a thesis that embodies the results of the completed research, or it may comprise a portfolio of creative works accompanied by a thesis.
 The portfolio may include previously published work, performances, creative artefacts, narratives and exhibitions of creative work or similar. - 45.
 The thesis submitted for the degree of PhD by published work must include copies of a minimum of 6 peer-reviewed refereed publications.
 The publications must be linked by a sustained narrative that integrates the published research, through coherent theoretical and methodological evaluation, as an original and independent contribution to knowledge. - 46.
-The examining panel, and a non-examining Chair, will be appointed by the Research Degrees Sub-Committee.
-On the recommendation of the School's Research Degrees Sub-Committee Representative, they will appoint an External Examiner, and an Internal Examiner who is a senior academic within the University who has not been involved in supervising the candidate.
-If the candidate is also a member of staff of the University a second external examiner shall be appointed.
-The Research Degrees Sub-Committee may at its discretion appoint additional Examiners in order to ensure adequate expertise in the Examining Panel. - 47.
+The Examining Panel, and a non-examining Chair, will be appointed by the Registrar.
+On the recommendation of the Head of School, they will appoint an External Examiner, and an Internal Examiner who is an appropriately qualified academic within the University who has not been involved in supervising the candidate.
+If the candidate is also a member of staff of the University, a second External Examiner shall be appointed.
+The Registrar may at their discretion appoint additional Examiners in order to ensure adequate expertise in the Examining Panel. - 47.
 Each Examiner will read and examine the thesis and submit an independent written report in advance of the oral examination.
 The Examiners may not confer before submission of these reports, and in no circumstances may an oral examination be held until all independent written reports are received.
 The reports will be made available to the members of the